Startups unlock innovation

 Startups are built to learn as quickly as possible—they’re mini laboratories, where novel ideas and agility abound.
 This agile approach allows organizations to test concepts and gain conviction, or move on to other ideas, as quickly as possible.
 Through startup creation, organizations can optimize resources to explore new markets and pursue transformative ideas that would be difficult or impossible to pursue through existing internal processes and structures.

-Sprints are our forcing function for launching new businesses.
+Orbit is our engagement platform for launching new businesses.
 We begin by aligning on goals and bounds, extracting latent ideas from the organization, and generating hundreds of new ideas.
-Through rigorous assumption testing we select 3-4 concepts to develop in an intense Sprint Week.
+Through rigorous assumption testing, we select 3-4 concepts to develop in an intense Sprint Week.

 After we launch a startup, we don’t just hire co-founders and advise them.
 We help them do it.
 We work alongside co-founders and provide the critical infrastructure, talent, services and resources the startup needs to scale quickly in competitive markets.

 Fill your idea pipeline